Get 80% off your plan for your first 6 months.*

 What is profit?

-Profit is what remains from your revenue after deducting expenses.
-It measures your business's ability to generate financial gain from operations.
+Profit is what remains from your revenue after you deduct all expenses.
+It measures whether your business generates financial gain from its operations over time.

 The three profit levels show different aspects of your financial performance:

-• Gross profit: Revenue minus cost of goods sold.
-Shows if your core products or services are profitable
+• Gross profit: Equals revenue minus cost of goods sold.
+This shows whether your core products or services generate margin.

-• Operating profit: Gross profit minus operating expenses (rent, salaries, utilities).
-Reveals if your business operations are sustainable
+• Operating profit: Takes gross profit minus operating expenses like rent, salaries, and utilities.
+This reveals whether your day-to-day operations are sustainable.

-• Net profit: Operating profit minus taxes and interest.
-Your true bottom line 6 what you actually keep
+• Net profit: Equals operating profit minus taxes and interest.
+This is your true bottom line: the amount you actually keep.

 Understanding the different levels of profit gives you a clear view of your business's finances.
 For example, you might have a strong gross profit, but after you deduct all costs, you could see a loss.
 This shows why it's important to look at all profit levels.